HackYourFuture/Assignments/3-UsingAPIs/Week1/README.md

   Resolved! [ 'JACK', 'QUEEN', 'QUEEN', 'NINE', 'JACK' ]
   ```

-- A unsuccessful (i.e. rejected) throw should output a message similar to:
+- An unsuccessful (i.e. rejected) throw should output a message similar to:

   ```text
   Rejected!
 Dice 3 rolled off the table.